Huseyn005/Density-Based-Traffic-Signal-Control/README.md

 For enhanced performance and real-time processing, we recommend using OpenCV with CUDA support.
 OpenCV CUDA harnesses the power of NVIDIA GPUs to accelerate image processing tasks.

 To take full advantage of GPU acceleration, make sure you have OpenCV built with CUDA support and have compatible NVIDIA drivers installed on your system.
-You can check OpenCV's official documentation for instructions on building OpenCV with CUDA: [OpenCV CUDA Installation Guide](https://docs.opencv.org/master/d5/de5/tutorial_py_setup_in_windows.html).
+You can check OpenCV's official documentation for instructions on building OpenCV

 By using OpenCV with CUDA, you can expect significant speed improvements in tasks such as image detection and processing, making this project even more efficient.